cbarrac/PiWeather/README.md

 * WriteSenseHat: Output Temperature/Pressure/Humidity to the Hat

 ## Configuration
-All the configuration is in the variables at the top of the file.
+All the configuration is in the `PiWeather.ini` file.
+A sample called `PiWeather.ini-example` is included.
+Copy and edit as appropriate.
+Configuration is reloaded on a timer (See the `Rates` section of the config file)

-Look at the `# Event Periods` section for timing (in seconds)
+Look at the `Rates` section for timing (in seconds)

 `SMOOTHING` defines the size of the sliding window - used to average out readings

+### Sense Hat
-`ROTATION` defines which way the Hat is siting.
+`ROTATION` defines which way the SenseHat is siting.
 GPIO pins in top left corner == 0, USB ports top == 90 et cetera

 _Daytime_ is considered any hour between `DAWN` and `DUSK`, outside this period